for individuals, couples and other relationship models

 To find out more about the confidential services I offer, select one of the relevant tabs, or to make an appointment, use the contact form

-My fees are £50 for a one hour session for individuals and £70 for a 1.5 hour session for couples (other relationship multiples by arrangement)
+My fees are £50 for a one hour session for individuals and £70 for a 1.5 hour session for relationships ( 2 people, other relationship multiples by arrangement)

 Limited concession appointments available for those on low income or counselling students.

 I offer an intital 30 minute asessment session at £20 ( £30 couples/relationship multiples) where we can discuss your personal situation further.

 Whichever counsellor you choose, it is important to know that counselling and psychotherapy, along with many other well-being services, are currently UNREGULATED professions (meaning anyone can set up without qualifications or ethical guidelines to adhere to and therefore no-one for you to turn to should things go wrong).